-When a person comes to your website, he or she can be counted as a visitor multiple times.
+When a person comes to your website, they can be counted as a visitor multiple times.

-Piwik PRO uses three mechanisms to recognize a visitor:
+Piwik PRO uses three methods to recognize a visitor:

-So, when Piwik PRO can recognize a person based on the above information, he will count that person as a visitor.
+If Piwik PRO can recognize a person based on the above information, it will count that person as a visitor.
 But in some cases, Piwik PRO won’t know that a person is the same visitor.

 Here are some of those situations: